a-bailey/PHPStorm-PatternlabsHelper/README.md

  {{> organisms-my-example }}

-right click to open the context menu and select "Find Pattern source"
+right click to open the context menu and select "Jump to pattern"

 ### Bugs